gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/prototype_run_observations_01.md

 ## Recommended next test

 The next best test is to introduce one new structural pressure:
--	strengthening or pushback of the durable lower-order relation after stabilized independence
+-	approach or pushback of the strengthening durable lower-order relation toward threshold-nearing re-promotion

 This will let the triad be tested on:
--	whether the durable lower-order relation strengthens toward threshold-nearing return
+-	whether the strengthening durable corridor approaches threshold-nearing return
 -	whether stabilized independence pushes back and reasserts itself
 -	whether train distinctness remains preserved under either renewed relation or defended independence
--	whether coherence can distinguish between a truly durable relational return and a corridor that still fails before re-promotion
+-	whether coherence can distinguish between a corridor that is truly approaching re-promotion and one that still fails before that boundary